Therapy?: Early years (1989–1992)

 The band's first album, July 1991's Babyteeth, and its January 1992 follow-up, Pleasure Death, were successful enough to earn the band a major label deal with A&M Records.
 Both albums were underground successes, hitting number 1 in the UK Indie Charts.
 The attention led to support slots with both Babes in Toyland and Hole on their respective UK tours.
-A compilation of the two albums entitled Caucasian Psychosis was prepared for the North American market, and the band embarked on their first U.S. tour in October 1992.
+A compilation of the two albums titled Caucasian Psychosis was prepared for the North American market, and the band embarked on their first U.S. tour in October 1992.

 Their debut A&M record, Nurse, made its way into UK's Top 40 Album Chart in November 1992, while lead single "Teethgrinder" became the band's first Top 40 single in both the UK and Ireland.
 The grunge revolution was in full swing, with US outfit Nirvana leading the way.
 Predictably, the media began to draw comparisons between the two bands.
 The heavy guitars and inventive drumming that was swiftly becoming Therapy?'s trademark led them more towards the grunge camp than away from it.